 Ian Rowe (Pilot)

-Reconnoitre was a micro-budgeted film from Neil John Rowe.
+Reconnoiter was a micro-budgeted film from Neil John Rowe.
 Rowe had worked for over a decade in visual effects before forming the Rendered Pictures production company based in Devon.
-This consists of he, his wife Amanda and brother Ian who perform all of the tasks on screen and behind the camera themselves.
-Reconnoitre was retitled Robot World for winder release.
+This consists of he, his wife Amanda and brother Ian who perform all of the tasks in front of and behind the camera themselves.
+Reconnoiter was retitled Robot World for winder release.